eLiebman/TeamTweetHouse/README.md

 This way, all identifying information is found in config.js, and the app contains no personal information.

-You can use the config.js from your own project 7, but you'll have to add the id property and set it to your Twitter user id number.
-This will be used to request your user object from Twitter, providing important data to the template.
+If you're a Treehouse student, you can use the config.js from your own project 7, but you'll have to add the id property and set it to your Twitter user id number.

+If not, you'll have to create a developer account with Twitter, and set up your own authentication credentials.